ModeloB/github-docs-example/README.md

 Because it allow others to copy and paste their code to replicate or research issues.

--In order to create codeblocks in markdown you need to use three backticks ```
+- In order to create codeblocks in markdown you need to use three backticks ```
 - Not to be confused with the single quotation '''
 ```ruby
 # Define a class named 'Person'